urish/wix-ui-lib/components/FixedPositionControl/FixedPositionControl.md

 # FixedPositionControl

 FixedPositionControl component, enables positioning of a Fixed Position widget in the Wix editor.
+This control is already synchronized with the Wix site there's no need for wis-model or wix-param

 ### Example